openshift/enhancements/enhancements/dns/plugins.md

 `[IP]:port` for IPv6.

 #### Transport
-UDP is used to transport DNS messages and `Forwarder` health checks.
+UDP is used to transport DNS messages and `ForwardPlugin` health checks.
 Any UDP transport will automatically retry with the equivalent TCP transport if the response is truncated (TC flag set in response).

 #### Health Checking Details